Sentiment Speaks: This Market Is Terribly Stretched

 When the market rallies after bad news hits the wires regarding the vaccine, and when the market rallies after news of lower job growth, well, that is the hallmark of a bull market.

 You see, during positive sentiment trends, the market rallies on good news, and the market rallies on bad news.
 In effect, the news is truly meaningless, as the general market sentiment is all that matters.
 And, if this has not become abundantly clear to you since the lows in March, then there is no hope for you.
-In fact, the market rallied 1400 S&P500 points and over 63% during the worst of the Covid news, and during a full country economic shut down.
+In fact, the market rallied 1400 S&P 500 points and over 63% during the worst of the Covid news, and during a full country economic shutdown.
 How much more evidence do you need to see that sentiment is the true driver of market price?

-But, now, we are seeing put/call ratios at extremes, bullish sentiment polls at extremes, and the S&P500 at record levels over its 200DMA.
+But now, we are seeing put/call ratios at extremes, bullish sentiment polls at extremes, and the S&P 500 at record levels over its 200DMA.
 These are often indications that the market is due for a pullback.

 However, in the past, I have outlined how these indicators should be read during bullish trends in the market.
 You can read that in this article: This Analysis Will Change The Way You Invest Forever - Part 6.

-The main point is that simply because indicators are overbought does not necessarily mean the market will pullback.
+The main point is that simply because indicators are overbought does not necessarily mean the market will pull back.
 Rather, when the market is in the heart of a 3rd wave of an Elliott Wave structure, indicators often become embedded in these overbought readings, and remain so during the heart of the rally phase.
 So, the question we have to determine is if we are in fact in the heart of that 3rd wave.

 As many of you that have followed my analysis may know, I have been expecting the market to rally over 4000, and potentially as high as the 6000 region, and reiterated this expectation when we were at the lows in March.
 While many thought me to simply be crazy or foolish at the time, many of my 6000+ members followed my lead in buying near the March lows.